Information Services Associate's Degree

 What Can I Expect From a Library Information Services Program?

-Library information services help develop skills working in customer service, information help desk assistance, information processing, literature services and cataloguing materials.
+Library information services help develop skills working in customer service, information help desk assistance, information processing, literature services and cataloging materials.
 These programs can also help you develop community library programming, work on a team of librarians, purchase library materials and maintain proper literature circulation.
 These programs can train you to work in hospital, government, public, academic and school libraries.

 This program can train you to work in library acquisitions, circulation maintenance or reference help.
 You may be required to earn training in children's literature, library media services, library employment, managing collections, resource services, literature classification and leadership management.
 Some programs can also train you in library budget planning, government document processing, customer service and book repair.